 The information produced by the tool can also be shared with students so they can understand where their strengths and weaknesses lie within the course content.
 This sharing of data can be helpful for both students and teachers.
 As we previously discussed, in some cases, students have trouble identifying which topics they have a problem with when asked by their professors.
 Using this tool, they can quickly identify which topics they need help in, ask the professor for help on them, or relearn the material themselves if they so choose.

 One crucial variable in using this tool is that an instructor must accurately define their course learning objectives for the tool to measure and then further structure their course material and assessments around the system’s goals to be valuable.
 If these objectives and measurables are not in sync, the tool will not provide accurate results.
-Given that this is addressed and understood by instructors, the Intelligent Classroom Assistant can help teachers improve the quality of classes and enable the scalability of courses and practical, personal teaching.
+Given that this is addressed and understood by instructors, the Intelligent Classroom Assistant can help teachers improve the quality of courses and enable the scalability of courses and practical, personal teaching.

 Who Else is Doing This?

-Uvii has created a platform that brings accessibility to education and provides real-time evaluation for instructors to understand how their students perform in their class.
+Uvii has created a platform that brings accessibility to education and provides real-time evaluation for instructors to understand how their students perform in their course.
 One of our innovative tools is the online portal, which tracks data analytics.
-Uvii can be used to capture student engagement, which can count for 15% of their class participation grade beyond their presence through our LMS integration to course grade books and exportable data tracking true engagement levels.
+Uvii can be used to capture student engagement, which can count for 15% of their course participation grade beyond their presence through our LMS integration to course grade books and exportable data tracking true engagement levels.
 Additional features include command-driven push notifications from patented Action Command Messaging (ACM) along with micro assessments responding with video, audio, and text comments contribute to increased student retention and engagement levels inside and outside the classroom.
 To learn more, request a demo or schedule a chat to speak with an Uvii team member.